Bags in the Basement: Quantity Over Quality

 While the value of this collection was mostly in the rare coins and banknotes, the BU bags involved a substantial amount of money, too – mostly because of the volume, which was roughly 1,500 mint-sealed BU bags.

 I hadn’t seen the bag deal.
 I was told where it was and approximately how many bags were involved.
 We didn’t know the exact quantity (nor contents) because of the way they were stored or piled, I was told.
 Of course, my imagination was off and running.
-One-thousand, five-hundred BU bags!
-OMG… This was going to be fun!
+One thousand five hundred BU bags!
+This was going to be fun…

 Having moved furniture for a van line, I’d brought a couple of two-wheel dollies as well as a four-wheel dolly.
 The crawl space was roughly 500 square feet with bags piled mostly two to three high along the walls, with a couple of narrow paths between them.
 No one could stand erect in the space.
 The floor beams at our head were just under five feet.
 You had to walk bent over.
 I cracked my head several times that day.